valexandersaulys/tailparse/README.md

 ## Todos

++ [ ] write proper contribution guides, especially for new log formats

 + [x] remove pandas dep and only use pure python

++ [x] support writing to disk for the sqlite3 database, not just to memory

 + [ ] support other formats, not just Nginx
   + [ ] apache
   + [ ] [morgan](https://www.npmjs.com/package/morgan)

-+ [x] support writing to disk for the sqlite3 database, not just to memory

 + [ ] write tests
   + [ ] split the `logparser.py` file up into separate chunks